Kristina01111000/Drws_site/README.md

 - Get new logos and put on constant contact emails -> hold off, for other emails

 - try it in a post also to see if it looks better

+10/24
+Make edits to the posts and resend them to him
+Switch all 3 to first person he can decide which he likes better Change them so that it says “i recommend taking advantage of my experience” changes like that  ‘my way of engaging’ “my goal is to inspire you to eat healthier”
+On body awareness there is a space between invigorate and to , fix that and retake the image, Add “chiropractor, like myself, ” or a better way of saying that Get app file from dr w and see what it looks like, send him comments See if i can make the wellness check save the answers when it is downloaded, if i can’t say something like “please download before filling it out, the answers will not be saved”
+Make a wellness check chat like the scorecard chat Write an email about the 30 day challenge with a link to the google doc and a download of a pdf, send him a copy of the email when im done, in first person
+On body awareness there is a space between invigorate and to , fix that and retake the image Check email with the wellness check, send it on monday 12:15 pm All emails are to be sent from GHstaff
+Send it to any list that has patient in the name,